manjaro-sway/manjaro-sway/SUPPORT.md

 Likely you're using proprietary drivers, unsupported by sway.
 You can try it anyway by pressing `F3` in the greeter and selecting `Sway (unsupported GPU)`.

+### How can I configure another path for the screenshots to be saved?

+By default screenshots are being stored in `$HOME/Screenshots`.
+If you'd like to change that, just add/change a line `XDG_SCREENSHOTS_DIR="$HOME/Screenshots"` in `~/.config/user-dirs.dirs`.

 ### How do I disable the window focus flashing animation?

 add this to `.config/sway/definitions.d/autostart.conf`: